flyingcakes85/blog/_posts/2021-08-31-citp-pop-rabbit-hole.md

 ## Beyond the Starters

 Once you watch one of the above videos, YouTube directs a storm of City Pop videos on to your home feed.
-Old Coca Cola advertisments, mundane shots from Japan, some random Japanese lady on an outing - the visuals often have actual relations with the songs themselves.
+Old Coca Cola advertisements, mundane shots from Japan, some random Japanese lady on an outing - the visuals often have no actual relations with the songs themselves.
 Yet, some mental imagery has become synonymous with City Pop. _Imagine yourself driving down the Tokyo roads in a Toyota, with City Pop tracks blasting from the speakers..._.
-You cannot espace the imagery once you have fallen in the rabbit hole.
+You cannot escape the imagery once you have fallen in the rabbit hole.
 ### Junko Ohashi

 ![](//www.youtube.com/watch?v=Q2QUngVGxmE)